gijit/gi/README.md

 2018 March 6 update
 -------------------
-Releases v1.4.0 and following improve the shadow import system to provide by zero-value native Go struct constructors and copy constructors for native Go structs.
+The release v1.4.x series improves the shadow import system to provide  constructors and copy constructors for native Go structs.
+We pass additional `recover` tests from the Golang compiler test suite.

 Release v1.3.8 re-enables calls into
 `fmt` and the other builtin native